- What’s your daily activity on social media?

 To reach the potential audience that has not discovered you yet, paid promotions on Instagram is an ideal way.

 By selecting the demographic and interests that you want in your prospective followers, you can sponsor posts on Instagram.
+It is also preferable to export your Instagram analytics to understand the performance of your account in general.

 Another way to increase your followers is by doing contests and giveaways to drive engagements.
 By offering discounts or gift coupons, you can attract followers and prompt them to share your posts or account through their stories.